digiltd/oh-rtd-test/Samples-Tricks.md

 // if you want to change the color or state you need to replace "XPOST" with "XPUT"
 // according to the documentation on https://api.lifx.com/ executeCommandLine("curl@@-k@@-H@@Authorization: Bearer " + lifxtoken + "@@-XPUT@@" + lifxurl + "/lights/all/color.json?color=hsb:45,1,0.6")
 ```
 Notice the "@@".
 This is neccessary, because the executeCommandLine does not support using quotationmarks.
 To send the http header as one string, all other spaces need to be replaces by the delimiter "@@".

+You may experience some seconds delay, because this is not the best way to implement the LIFX bulbs in openHAB.
+There is a dedicated lifx binding for openhab2 wich works without internet (cloud) connection.